Renting in Mazatlan: A Complete Guide for Expats (2026)

 - Aval (guarantor): Some landlords require a Mexican citizen to co-sign.
 As a foreigner, this can be tricky - alternatives include paying several months upfront or providing extra deposit

 - Utilities: Clarify what's included.
-Usually CFE (electricity) is separate; some include internet and water
+CFE (electricity) is almost always separate; some include internet and water

 - Pets: Get this in writing if you have them